 International Financial Reporting Standards ("IFRS"): On February 13, 2008, the AcSB confirmed that publicly accountable enterprises will be required to adopt IFRS in place of Canadian GAAP for interim and annual reporting purposes for fiscal years beginning on or after January 1, 2011.
 A limited number of converged or IFRS-based standards will be incorporated into Canadian GAAP prior to 2011, with the remaining standards to be adopted at the change over date.
-The Corporation has an internal initiative to govern the conversion process and is currently in the process of evaluating the potential impact of the conversion to IFRS on its financial statements.
+The Corporation has an internal initiative to govern the conversion process and is currently in the process of evaluating the potential impact of the conversion to IFRS on its consolidated financial statements.
 At this time, the impact on the Corporation's future financial position and results of operations is not reasonably determinable or estimable.

 The Corporation commenced its IFRS conversion project in 2007 and has established a formal project governance structure.
 This structure includes a steering committee consisting of senior levels of management from finance, information technology, treasury and operations, among others.
 Regular progress reports are provided to senior executive management and to the audit committee of the Corporation's board of directors.
+The Corporation has also engaged an external expert advisor.

 The Corporation's project consists of 3 phases: (1) awareness and assessment; (2) design; and (3) implementation.
 The Corporation completed its awareness and initial assessment during the second quarter of 2008, which involved a high level review of the major differences between current Canadian GAAP and IFRS.
 During the initial assessment it was determined that the areas of accounting differences with the highest potential impact to the Corporation are rate regulated accounting, accounting for property, plant and equipment, PILs, employee future benefits, as well as initial adoption of IFRS under the provisions of IFRS 1, First-Time Adoption of IFRS.
-The Corporation next completed a detailed assessment which involved detailed systematic gap analyses of accounting and disclosure differences between Canadian GAAP and IFRS, and conducting an analysis of the available accounting choices to be made to address these differences and options available under IFRS 1.
+The Corporation next completed a detailed assessment which involved detailed systematic gap analyses of accounting and disclosure differences between Canadian GAAP and IFRS, and conducted an analysis of the available accounting choices to be made to address these differences and options available under IFRS 1.
 In parallel, a detailed assessment of the impact of IFRS conversion of the Corporation's systems, processes and controls as well as other business, regulatory and tax impacts was also conducted.
 During the awareness and assessment phase, the Corporation established a communication plan and a staff-training plan.

 The Corporation is currently completing the design phase of the project.
-This involves establishing issue-specific working groups to focus on generating options and making recommendations in the identified risk areas.
-During this phase, the Corporation is determining the projected impacts of adopting IFRS on its financial statements after the consideration of the options available under IFRS 1, developing significant accounting policies under IFRS, and finalizing the determination of the system, process and internal controls impacts of converting to IFRS.
-Although the impact of the adoption of IFRS on the Corporation's financial position and results of operations is not yet reasonably determinable or estimable, the Corporation does expect a significant increase in financial statement disclosure requirements resulting from the adoption of IFRS, and is designing the systems and related processes changes which will be required in order to provide the additional information required to make these disclosures.
-The Corporation continues to roll out its communication initiatives during this phase and will soon begin to execute against the staff-training plan that was established during the awareness and assessment phase, as scheduled in the project plan.
+This involves establishing issue-specific working groups in each of the identified risk areas.
+The working groups have established key milestones which include developing recommendations, analyzing financial system and internal control impacts, developing significant accounting policies, and carrying out ongoing discussions with external auditors, in each area.
+Based on the outcomes of each working group, the Corporation is also determining the projected impacts of adopting IFRS on its financial statements after considering the options available under IFRS 1.
+Although the impact of the adoption of IFRS on the Corporation's financial position and results of operations is not yet reasonably determinable or estimable, the Corporation does expect a significant increase in financial statement disclosure requirements resulting from the adoption of IFRS, and is designing the systems and related processes changes, which will be required in order to provide the additional information required to make these disclosures.
+The Corporation continues to roll out its communication initiatives during this phase and began to execute against the staff-training plan that was established during the awareness and assessment phase, as scheduled in the project plan.
+Training on the systems and process changes is anticipated to take place at the end of 2009.